GeekTrainer/learn-django/Module5/Module5_Unit3.md

 </html>
 ```

-From the example above you can see we have included the fields for a name, the reason for inquiry, and a contact number.
+From the example above you can see we have included the fields for a name, the reason for the inquiry, and a contact number.
 We have also included an `action` and `method` attribute within the beginning `form` tag and lastly added a `submit` button.

 The `action` and `method` attributes are important to define as they are triggered when the user clicks "Submit".
 After submitting the form the `action` attribute will look for the file to return the form data for further processing while the `method` attribute declares the type of request.